FLEEING AND ELUDING POLICE IN PA

 There are two gradings for Fleeing and Eluding Police charges:

-- 2nd Degree Misdemeanor: Punishable by up to 2 years in prison if you simply fail to bring your vehicle to a stop.
+2nd Degree Misdemeanor: Punishable by up to 2 years in prison if you simply fail to bring your vehicle to a stop.
+Misdemeanors typically apply in scenarios where nobody was endangered, or in low-speed vehicle pursuits

 PENALTIES FOR FLEEING AND ELUDING POLICE